GuilBlack/OpenGLLearningProject/README.md

 ## Future of this project

 My goal for this project is to at least achieve PBR for the graphics engine but first I'll probably implement FBOs and Phong lighting.
-(That's what I said but instead I'm working on ECS Material System and an asset manager...)
+(That's what I said but instead I'm working on an ECS, a Material System and an asset manager...)